chromium/chromium/docs/accessibility/overview.md

 * `--force-renderer-accessibility=[basic|form-controls|complete]`: Force
-  accessibility to be enabled, with optional parameter to force the AXMode to one of the predefined bundles.
-If the optional parameter is missing or invalid, then the default AXMode will be `complete`.
+  accessibility to be enabled, with optional parameter to force the AXMode to one of the predefined bundles during the entire execution.
+If the optional parameter is invalid, then the default AXMode will be `complete`.
+If the optional parameter is missing, then the AXMode will initially default to `complete` but allow changes to the mode during execution.
 * `--disable-renderer-accessibility`: Disable accessibility

 ### Supported Platforms and APIs